 If you pause and try to understand the power of this quote, you’ll realize that every goal in your life can be broken down into simple habits that you can build.
 Start by committing to start.

-If you’d like to turn excellence into a habit, here are seven ways to do so:
+If you’d like to turn excellence into a habit, here are seven strategies to make this happen:

 1. Take action.